 During 2011, we entered into two financing arrangements with SMAC, for the purchase of lab equipment from SMAC totaling \$256,000, of which \$138,000 and \$60,000 was outstanding as of December 31, 2011 and 2012, respectively.
 The stated interest rate on each financing agreement was 0.0%.
-Under the first financing arrangement, the maximum amount which could be borrowed was \$147,000, the largest amount of principal outstanding during the period from January 1, 2012 to date was \$72,000, the principal amount outstanding on September 30, 2013 was \$22,000, the amount of principal paid during the period from January 1, 2012 to date was \$50,000, and the amount of imputed interest (calculated using a 8.00% per annum imputed interest rate) during the period from January 1, 2012 to date was \$7,000.
-Under the second financing arrangement, the maximum amount which could be borrowed was \$109,000, the largest amount of principal outstanding during the period from January 1, 2012 to date was \$66,000, the principal amount outstanding on September 30, 2013 was \$39,000, the amount of principal paid during the period from January 1, 2012 to date was \$27,000, and the amount of imputed interest (calculated using a 8.00% per annum imputed interest rate) during the period from January 1, 2012 to date was \$5,000.
+Under the first financing arrangement, the maximum amount which could be borrowed was \$147,000, the largest amount of principal outstanding during the period from January 1, 2012 to date was \$72,000, the principal amount outstanding on September 30, 2013 was \$22,000, the amount of principal paid during the period from January 1, 2012 to date was \$50,000, and the amount of imputed interest (calculated using a 8.00% per annum imputed interest rate) during the period from January 1, 2012 to date was \$66,000, the principal amount outstanding on September 30, 2013 was \$39,000, the amount of principal paid during the period from January 1, 2012 to date was \$66,000, and the amount of imputed interest (calculated using a 8.00% per annum imputed interest rate) during the period from January 1, 2012 to date was \$5,000.

 As of June 2013, we executed a note and warrant purchase agreement with several shareholders, including SMAC, to reflect certain prior and possible future borrowings under a series of notes, totaling up to \$7.0 million.
 See details of the June 2013 note and warrant purchase agreement in the description of transactions with Claire K. T. Reiss, above.
-We borrowed \$25,000 from SMAC under this arrangement in 2012 and an additional \$925,000 in 2013.
-As of December 31, 2013, the aggregate amount of principal and accrued interest outstanding for amounts we borrowed from SMAC under this arrangement was approximately \$1.0 million.
-Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), SMAC will have 43,182 common stock warrants, with an exercise price of \$11.00 per share, in connection with these loans.
+We borrowed \$25,000 from SMAC under this arrangement in 2012 and an additional \$850,000 in 2013 to date.
+As of November 30, 2013, the aggregate amount of principal and accrued interest outstanding for amounts we borrowed from SMAC under this arrangement was \$916,048.
+Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), SMAC will have 39,763 common stock warrants, with an exercise price of \$11.00 per share, in connection with these loans.
 The warrants will be exercisable for a five-year period beginning on the closing of this offering.

-As compensation for guaranteeing, along with two other guarantors, our July 2013 revolving line of credit from UBS Bank USA, which had an initial credit availability of \$1.5 million, and which now has credit availability of approximately \$2.2 million, Mr. Neff received common stock warrants from us.
+As compensation for guaranteeing, along with two other guarantors, our July 2013 revolving line of credit from UBS Bank USA, which had an initial credit availability of \$1.5 million, and which now has credit availability of approximately \$2 million, Mr. Neff received common stock warrants from us.
 The number of shares underlying the common stock warrants will be determined by dividing the warrant coverage amount, which is 50% of the fair market value of the collateral provided by Mr. Neff to secure his guaranty obligations to UBS Bank USA, by the exercise price, which will be set at the price per share of our common stock sold in our initial public offering.
 Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), Mr. Neff will have 26,181 common stock warrants, with an exercise price of \$11.00 per share, in connection with this guaranty.
 The warrants will be exercisable for a two-year period beginning on the closing of this offering.